-When students are given the opportunity to explore their curiosity, ask big questions, think divergently and creatively, and learn through real life, hands-on experiences, the light in their eyes glows brightly.
-Their conversations are rich and full of excitement; their questions can differentiate between fast and inquiring to deep and considered.
+When students are given the opportunity to explore their curiosity, ask big questions, think creatively, and learn through real-life, hands-on experiences, the lights in their eyes glow brightly.
+Their conversations are rich and full of excitement and their questions can differentiate between fast and inquiring, to deep and considered.

 What would happen if I didn’t achieve my dream?
 If my application came back unsuccessful?
 How would I continue to inspire students in their own personal development when I hadn’t been ‘successful’ myself?
 I wonder, what do we deem as ‘success’?

 Instead, I thought creatively about how I could learn without attending the conference.
 I followed the conference on Twitter, which led me to a range of resources and allowed me to reflect on the big questions posed through participants’ accounts.
-I connected with some attendees through Twitter and rich conversations started.
-I looked at the key concepts, pedagogy and education buzz words that were being used and researched these on the internet.
+I connected with some attendees through Twitter, starting rich conversations.
+I looked at the key concepts, pedagogy and education buzz words that were being used and researched them on the internet.